Under Secretary of Education: Under secretaries and key deputies

 In 2001, President George W. Bush chose Gene Hickock, Pennsylvania secretary of education, as his under secretary of education.
 In 2003 Bush used recess appointments to make various personnel changes, leading to Edward R. McPherson serving as under secretary.
 Under the leadership of Secretary Margaret Spellings, in 2006 the under secretary role took on a higher education focus with the appointment of Sara Martinez Tucker, the president of the Hispanic Scholarship Fund, as under secretary.

 The higher education focus of the under secretary office was continued by President Obama, who named Martha J. Kanter, a community college leader from California, to the role.
 Her deputy was initially Robert Shireman; he was succeeded by James Kvaal in 2010.
 Kanter resigned in 2013 and was replaced by Ted Mitchell, the CEO of the NewSchools Venture Fund and former president of Occidental College.
 His deputy, Jamie Studley, led the administration's examination of data that could be used to help students assess college quality and value, leading to the College Scorecard.

 In his first term, President Trump did not nominate anyone to the under secretary role.
 He did continue the higher education focus of the position, appointing a deputy, Diane Auer Jones, as acting under secretary for the bulk of the administration.
 Jones revamped accreditation and other regulations to reduce federal oversight, particularly of for-profit colleges, where she had previously worked.

 In 2021, President Biden nominated James Kvaal, the president of The Institute for College Access and Success and a former deputy under secretary, as under secretary.
 The senate confirmation vote was on September 13, 2021.

 In 2025, at the beginning of his second term, President Trump nominated Nicholas Kent, the deputy secretary of education for the Commonwealth of Virginia, as under secretary.
-Kent was confirmed by the Senate on August 1st, after a 50-45 vote split along party lines, with Republicans in favor and Democrats and Independents opposed.
+Kent was confirmed by the Senate on August 1, after a 50-45 vote split along party lines, with Republicans in favor and Democrats and Independents opposed.

 Role of the office in the Biden administration

-In the Biden administration, the Office of the Under Secretary oversees policies, programs, and activities related to post secondary education, vocational and adult education, and federal student aid.
+In the Biden administration, the Office of the Under Secretary oversaw policies, programs, and activities related to post secondary education, vocational and adult education, and federal student aid.

-The Office of the Under Secretary (OUS) is responsible for helping to implement the Secretary's Action Plan for Higher Education, which calls for expanding the accessibility, affordability, and accountability of higher education for more Americans.
+During this time, the Office of the Under Secretary (OUS) was responsible for helping to implement the Secretary's Action Plan for Higher Education, which called for expanding the accessibility, affordability, and accountability of higher education for more Americans.
+Few of the action items were enacted prior to the end of the Biden administration in 2025.

 Key posts reporting to the undersecretary: